JalajakshiP/WatchGuru/README.md

 # 🎬 WatchGuru

-**A shared rating and recommendation platform for movies, dramas, and anime.**
+**A shared rating and recommendation platform for movies, shows, and anime.**

 ![WatchGuru Banner](https://github.com/user-attachments/assets/39d71501-1183-4fe4-a65c-9d36816cddfc)